Florida extends voter registration deadline after website problems

 “Traffic up, but that’s to be expected as people are legitimately registering to vote,” Prince said in a text message Monday evening.
 “As of now, no indications of malicious traffic to any of the voter registration sites we help protect.”

-The problems lasted for “about seven hours,” DeSantis said in a news conference on Tuesday.
+The problems lasted for “about seven hours,” DeSantis said at a news conference Tuesday.

-Demos, a progressive think tank, sued Florida Tuesday afternoon, asking a court to further extend the deadline, saying voters needed more than part of a day to learn they could still register.

 Florida is one of at least three states whose voter registration sites have gone offline in recent weeks, though the only one that did so on the eve of a voter registration deadline.